Hasan-aga/hasan-aga.github.io/_posts/2024-01-21-request-new-playstore-signing-key.md

 <img src="/assets/2024-01-21-request-new-playstore-signing-key/android.jpg" alt="android.jpg"/>

 Last week, Google prompted me to make updates to my app or risk losing access to my Google Play account!
-The same account that I paid 25 USD for.Anyways, I have no idea where my upload keys were; so I had to create new ones and I wanted to document the process.
+The same account that I paid 25 USD for.

+Anyways, I have no idea where my upload keys were; so I had to create new ones and I wanted to document the process.

 # Requesting a new playstore signing key
 1. Go to the play developer console.